ctkc/react-render-at/README.md

 ### Config

-You can change the default debounce by calling `setDebounceTime` at the beginning of your app:
+You can change the default debounce time by calling `setDebounceTime` at the beginning of your app:

 ```js
 import React from 'react'